varnishcache/varnish-cache/doc/sphinx/phk/cheri1.rst

 https://www.cl.cam.ac.uk/research/security/ctsrd/cheri/

-The core idea in CHERI is that pointers are not integers, whicb means that you cannot randomly make up or modify pointers to point at random things any more, whatever your intentions might be.
+The core idea in CHERI is that pointers are not integers, which means that you cannot randomly make up or modify pointers to point at random things any more, whatever your intentions might be.